chrisalcantara/ymdb/README.md

 # Your Movie Database

-`ymdb` is a simple, terminal-based movie tracker stores all data on your machine.
+`ymdb` is a simple, terminal-based movie tracker using data that belongs to you.